OpenLMIS/openlmis-ui-components/docs/extention_guide.md

 If there are large message string changes, it is possible for an implementer to replace the `messages_en.json` file, and make the changes that are needed. **This is not recommended.**

 #### Images
-Individual images are also easy to change, either by adding a CSS Override (see below) or 'implicitly' replacing the image.
+Individual images are also easy to change, either by overriding the CSS style (see below) or 'implicitly' replacing the image.
 As mentioned earlier, all files overwrite eachother implicitliy, so to replace the default logo (for example) just replace the logo.png file in the publishing image.

 #### HTML Layouts
 There might be places where an implementor needs to completely change the layout of a page or element.
 An example of this might be adding an additional header, or a paragraph of instructions.
 This is simple because of AngularJS's markup pattern and the implicit file replacement.

-Let's consider wanting to add a large footer element to the OpenLMIS-UI (which might contain phone numbers and help information).
-To do this, an implementer would replace the [main index.html file](https://github.com/OpenLMIS/openlmis-requisition-refUI/blob/master/src/main/webapp/index.html) (which actually contains very little code) and add a CSS file with the styling needed.
+Let's consider wanting to add a large footer element to the OpenLMIS-UI (which might contain help information or an emergency phone number).
+To do this, an implementer would replace the [main index.html file](https://github.com/OpenLMIS/openlmis-requisition-refUI/blob/master/src/main/webapp/index.html) and add a CSS file with the styling needed.

 The HTML markup in this new index.html file might look like:
 ```HTML
 <!-- NOTE: Dropped the HTML and HEAD sections -->
 <body >